How to Become a Book Cover Designer: the Master Guide

 While you are free to control your own schedule and work environment, beginning your career as a freelancer will mean having to work extra-long hours and balancing several jobs at a time in order to make sure you get (and retain) clients.
 While this gets better over time, starting off will require a lot of hard work.

 To answer up-and-coming designers FAQs about getting their careers started, we surveyed Reedsy’s professional book designers.
-Below are some interesting findings about the background of Reedsy book designers.
+As you can see from the results, there isn’t one single path to a job in book design — an industry that is constantly evolving.

 Below we see the subjects that our book designers have studied at university: